My Background with VR

 • You can move and jump like in a typical 3D video game.
 This usually causes motion sickness however, so many newer users use teleport movement mode instead, which lets you use your controller as a pointer to choose where to teleport to, without inducing motion in your view.

 To start, we explored a few different worlds and talked to some random users.
 Most of the users we met were male children – by the sound of their voices, in the age range 8-14.
-Most people used anime and cartoon avatars.
-In particular, using anime girl avatars was very popular, and QMD and I adopted this custom.
+Most people used anime or cartoon avatars.

 an example VRChat avatar galery world